Functions#

 stype

-- structure_take(oldstr_ptr: Structure | None = None, newstr: Structure | None = None) Tuple[bool, Structure | None] #
+- structure_take(oldstr_ptr: Structure | None = None, newstr: Structure | None = None) tuple[bool, Structure | None]#

 - Parameters: